Impact Strategy & Governance

 • Evolved our strategy to align impact with our corporate purpose and refined values.

-• With central coordination by Global Impact, we focused on harnessing and directing the full strength of McDonald’s ongoing efforts to effect positive change around the world, with the support of our Government Relations, Public Policy, Communications and Sustainability & ESG teams.
+• With central coordination by Global Impact, we focused on harnessing and directing the full strength of McDonald’s ongoing efforts to help effect positive change around the world, with the support of our Government Relations, Public Policy, Communications and Sustainability & Social Impact teams.

 Latest Stories